waynetee/tp/docs/DeveloperGuide.md

 #### Parsing of commands
 The parsing of commands is done in the `LogicManager` and when executed, which results in `SortCommand` object being created.
-Since both properties and buyers can be sorted, `SortCommand` is abstract and `SortPropertyCommand` and `SortBuyerCommand`are concrete subclasses that extend `SortComand`.
+Since both properties and buyers can be sorted, `SortCommand` is abstract and `SortPropertyCommand` and `SortBuyerCommand`are concrete subclasses that extend `SortCommand`.
 The `SortCommandParser` serves as the intermediate layer between `LogicManager` and `SortCommand` to handle parsing of arguments of the user sort command.

 Given below are the steps to parse a sort user command: